andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

 * created `models/common` with `tr-model-0.h` and `tr-model-0.c`.
 * moved common stuff from message manager into `common/tr*`.

+TO DO

+* replace `Context` arguments with field components.

 NOTE: `GetPending` is only used in the events manager.

 Issue is now something like `rtems_id idNull( Context *ctx, bool passedid )`